andreaor628/andreaor628/README.md

 - 👋 Hi, I’m @andreaor628
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning about ChatGPT
+- 🌱 I’m currently learning about how to use ChatGPT effectively
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me andreaor628ATGAMIL
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm real